Skip to content

 Best iPad Holders for Mic Stands: Top Picks for 2026

 The best iPad holder for a mic stand is the AirTurn Manos.
-Compare 5 top-rated holders for musicians and performers with stage-tested picks.
+Compare 5 top-rated holders for musicians and performers on grip, rotation, and build.

 Best iPad Holders for Mic Stands: Top Picks for 2026 cover image

 An iPad holder for a mic stand turns your tablet into a hands-free teleprompter, sheet music reader, or backing-track controller.
-I tested five popular holders on a standard 5/8-inch threaded mic stand over three weeks of rehearsals and live sets.
-The differences in grip strength, rotation range, and build quality surprised me.
+This guide compares five popular holders that mount on a standard 5/8-inch threaded mic stand, judged on grip strength, rotation range, and build quality.
+The gaps between budget and premium holders are bigger than the price suggests.

 • The AirTurn Manos spring clip secures iPads up to 12.9 inches with a case and Apple Pencil still attached